FlindersFAME/fame.github.io/_posts/2021-03-01-jupyterdt.md

 ---
 layout: posts
 category: blog
-tag: deepthought
+tags: DeepThought Jupyter
+author: Rob Edwards
-title: Jupyter on deepthought
+title: How to run a Jupyter notebook on deepthought
-excerpt: "Running Jupyter on deepthought"
+excerpt: "Most of these instructions come from the official jupyter docs and you should use those as a guide"
 ---

-# How to run a Jupyter notebook on deepthought
+### _Series: An Introduction To Using DeepThought For Bioinformatics_

 Most of these instructions come from the [official jupyter docs](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html) and you should use those as a guide.
 I have distilled this to the essence, to make it easier to complete on deepthought.

-## Set up.
+## Set up

 Before you run jupyter-notebook for the first time, we need to do some set up.
 If you have done this, you can skip to the [next step](#getting-started).